Crime of the Week

 The Decatur Police Department is asking for your help in solving this week’s Crime of the Week.

-If you have any information about this burglary, call Crime Stoppers at 217-423-TIPS.
-You can remain completely anonymous, and Crime Stoppers will pay $500 or more for information leading to an arrest.
+This case remains an active and ongoing investigation.
+The Decatur Police Department urges anyone with information to contact Crime Stoppers at 217-423-TIPS.
+You can remain completely anonymous, and Crime Stoppers will pay for information that leads to an arrest.

 Past Crimes of the Week